 So there’s a lot of claims that fly around about test

 Urban vs rural?
 UNKNOWN.
 (Aside from South Africa where people living in the rural areas had less cortisol and more testosterone than when they “urbanized” which meant moving into a favela-like place.
 Unclear how this translates to urban/rural splits in the rest of the world.

 Regional variation in the USA?
 (Claims: the midwest and rockies are higher, the coasts and especially california are low) Results are mixed – the midwest is LOW LOW.
-Florida and Alabama have ok levels.
+Portland for some reason is good, and Florida and Alabama have ok levels.
 US locations correlate pretty well with pesticides.
 Hypothesis is that heavy crop areas will have lower test and this checks out so far.

 Ethnic variation – very unclear, for any ethnicity you care to name there are regions where they have high test and regions where they have low test.